sumankumarsingh1/Readlist/MATH.md

 # MATH for Progrmmers
 ## Number System
+A number system is a system for representing numbers.

+The value of any digit in a number can be determined by a digit, it's position in the number, and the base of the number system.

+For example:
+123 with a base 10
+can also be written as 123<sub>10<sub>

 | System | Base | Symbols |
 | --- | --- | --- |